 The chairman shall nominate additional members, or experts, depending on the NCR subject.

-The customer’s representatives may invite observers or consultants from higher customer level, depending on the impacts of the nonconformance.
+The customer’s representatives can invite observers or consultants from higher customer level, depending on the impacts of the nonconformance.

 Assessment of higher level impacts

 The customer shall assess whether the requirements of the higher level customer are impacted.